Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 In the quiet of her room, Marissa called out to God: I wish You’d heal me!
 I wish You’d take this sickness away!
 Why haven’t You healed me?
 Is it me?
 Have you abandoned me?
 Is it sin in my life or heart that’s causing this?

-One of the hardest trials that anyone can face is a chronic illness.
+One of the hardest trials that anyone can face is coping with chronic illness.
 Often, these illnesses come with no definable end date.
 Some people, like Marissa, don’t even have a diagnosis for why their bodies are malfunctioning.

 It’s easy to get through something when you have a belief that it will end.
 For example, if you’ve ever had the flu, the thing that kept you going was that you knew you would become healthy or “normal” again.
 That hope enables you to see beyond your present miserable circumstances.